mohanr/mohanr.github.io/_posts/2025-05-23-LambdaCalculus.md

 published: true
 ---

-This is the second part what shows the OCaml port of F# code that implements a stack-based Virtual Machine.
+This is the second part that shows the OCaml port of F# code that implements a stack-based Virtual Machine.
 The _functors_ turned out to be very different from the structure of F# code.

 I believe a VM like this can be enhanced further.
 I am on the look out for good resources to build a better Virtual